Maui’s Road to Hana is one of the most famous (or infamous) drives in the world and in my opinion is the #1 don’t miss thing to do on Maui.

 Upper Waikani Falls (Three Bears Falls): These falls at mile marker 19.5 are some of my favorites.
 It’s a “drive by waterfall” meaning you can see it from the road but you can also park past it and walk back for a longer look (although you’re just walking down the road-it’s not protected).
 You can also climb down under the bridge and make your way to the pool at the bottom but I would probably just settle for a look and keep going.

-Waianapanapu (black sand beach): As you near Hana, this is the first “epic” stop you’ll make.
+Waianapanapu (black sand beach): Update: Starting 3/1/21 reservations are required to visit the beach (in an effort to cut back on overcrowding in recent years).
+You can make reservations two weeks in advance here. $5/person entry fee.
+As you near Hana, this is the first “epic” stop you’ll make.
 While there is a black sand beach (albeit a little more grey) in south Maui, this one is over the top dramatic.
 You’ll find it around mile marker 32 (you can’t miss the signs).
 There’s a large parking lot.
 Don’t miss the blowhole, sea cave, and overlook spots.
 And of course you’ve got to feel that sand between your toes.
-This spot gets crowded so the earlier the better.

 Hana Town: You’ve made it!
 There’s not much in Hana (you might find a gift shop or two-if they’re open), but be sure to stop in Hasegawa’s General Store for a cold drink.
 Also, if you didn’t pack your lunch, I recommend the Braddah’s BBQ Hut food truck.
 You’ll find it just past Hana “town.”
 Be prepared for a line of locals and tourists alike.